 Choosing sanitaryware for a wet room

 For the shower area, go no smaller than 80cm x 80cm – less than that leads to a claustrophobic showering experience.
-If you’re using glass screens in your design, make sure there is something, such as a motif, border, or frosting, on the glass, to ensure it is visible.
+If you’re using glass screens in your design for a luxury bathroom look, make sure there is something, such as a motif, border, or frosting, on the glass, to ensure it is visible.

-When thinking of how to choose a toilet, consider that a compact wall-hung loo with a concealed cistern removes visual clutter and helps to ensure as much of the floor as possible is visible.
+When thinking of the best type of toilet, consider that a compact wall-hung loo with a concealed cistern removes visual clutter and helps to ensure as much of the floor as possible is visible.

-Always plan its location with the aim of keeping the toilet dry.
+The best wet room ideas are complete with a seamless layout.
+Always plan your toilet's location with the aim of keeping it dry.
 Even a wet room needs careful screening to ensure key areas remain practical.
 A sheet of glass to separate a shower area from a loo tends to work best, and you should always aim to create space between wet and dry areas.

-Clearly in a wet room, the floor will get wet, so how to choose bathroom floor tiles that will not be too slippery is vital to ensure safety.
+Clearly in a wet room, the floor will get wet, so choosing the best types of floor tiles that will not be too slippery is vital to ensure safety.
 Many tile manufacturers will specify certain styles as being suitable for wet areas.
-And with so many different styles and wet room ideas around, thankfully there are also a large number of resin, porcelain and ceramic tiles to choose from – many of which are treated to handle water – to match the look you want to create, and your wet room needs too.
+And with so many different styles and wet room ideas around, thankfully there are also a large number of stunning resin, porcelain and ceramic tiles to choose from – many of which are treated to handle water – to match the look you want to create, and your wet room needs too.
 A good idea is to choose a floor tile covering that has a gentle texture, giving some grip under foot.